 International environmental conventions and treaties bring together governments, international organizations, non-governmental organizations, and other stakeholders to find shared solutions to global environmental challenges.
 There are several such conventions and treaties that specifically address wildlife (both terrestrial and marine).
-They serve as legal frameworks that help to protect wildlife, such as controls on the international trade in wildlife and wildlife products through the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES) or by enhancing the protection of outstanding natural areas/national parks, for example, through the World Heritage Convention.
+They serve as legal frameworks that help to protect wildlife, such as controls on the international trade in wildlife and wildlife products through the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES), stimulating transboundary conservation through the Convention on the Conservation of Migratory Species of Wild Animals (CMS), or by enhancing the protection of outstanding natural areas/national parks, for example, through the World Heritage Convention.

-To contribute WCS's scientific, technical, and policy expertise to international discussions between governments and influence international policies and commitments that will benefit wildlife and wild places, and impact WCS's work in the field to benefit wildlife and wild places.
+To contribute WCS's scientific, technical, and policy expertise to international discussions between governments and influence international policies and commitments that will benefit wildlife and wild places, and impact WCS's work in the field for the benefit of wildlife and wild places.

 WCS's John Robinson (left) at the United Nations.